Workiva/react_testing_library/doc/migration_guides/queries.md

 ```
 > Example from [`wdesk_sdk`](https://sourcegraph.wk-dev.wdesk.org/github.com/Workiva/wdesk_sdk/-/blob/test/unit/browser/segregated_tests/memory_leakers/truss_1/session_module/components/expiration/session_expired_modal_test.dart#L140-142)

-The rendered DOM can be viewed using `rtl.prettyDOM(renderResult.container)`.
+The rendered DOM can be viewed using `rtl.prettyDOM(document.body)`.
 This is the DOM containing the input we are trying to access:

 ```html
 <div